lancaster-university/codal-microbit-v2/README.md

 Consequently, these, while generally more stable than the `feature/` or `tests/` branches are also not _guaranteed_ to be stable and complete.

 Releases are selected tags intended to be stable and production-ready; and are the recommended ones to use for anyone implementing or using the CODAL codebase.
+Each GitHub Release changelog will include the changes since the previous Release (not for just that specific tag only), and the changelog will also include changes in the project dependencies (codal-core, codal-nrf52, codal-nrf-sdk) as these don't have individual changelogs.